First Line Naturopathic Cancer Therapies

 Outstanding Points About IV therapy:

-- IV Therapy is a safe and effective way to deliver nutrients and theraputic compounds at a cellular level.
+IV Therapy is a safe and effective way to deliver nutrients and therapeutic compounds at a cellular level.

 IV Vitamin C (Ascorbic Acid)